niki-evgeniev/Java-Basic/README.md

 # Software University - SoftUni
-Hello this is all moudul i learn in Softuni
+Hello this is all homeworks from modules i learn in Softuni:

-Basic
+1.Basic